Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Application

 Ex ante reasoning suggests an ambiguous effect on the childhood penalty.
 On the one hand, the incentives for part-time work especially for female partners with young children may prevent an increase in the income share.
 Thus, the childhood penalty in the income share may even grow over time.
 On the other hand, growing female employment may actually increase the female income share, especially among female partners with older children.

 Turning to the comparison between East and West Germany, the literature emphasizes that social norms are likely to differ between the two parts of the country \citep{beblo2018}.
 Before reunification, it was basically mandatory for women to work in East Germany and comprehensive institutionalized child care was available.
 This suggests that the female income share in East Germany is higher than in West Germany.
 After reunification, social norms have been converging between the East and the West.
 In East Germany, female employment may have fallen more strongly than for males due to the strong economic transformation and the lower mobility of female partners after job loss.
 Part-time employment is likely to become more prevalent in East Germany, and over time mothers more often drop out of the labor force.
-While we expect the childhood penalty to be lower in East Germany than in West Germany, it is ex ante ambiguous whether the East-West gap in the childhood penalty decreases over time, a question of interest.
+While we expect the childhood penalty to be lower in East Germany than in West Germany, it is ex ante ambiguous whether the East-West gap in the childhood penalty decreases over time, a question of interest. \\ To investigate these hypotheses without restricting the attention a priori to a scalar summary statistic, we investigate the female share distributions as introduced by \cite{bertrand2015} as object of interest, using comprehensive representative German data.